jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 **Future Work:** <ul>
 <li>Add stacked of sparse model with dense features (like # of words and text length)
 <li>Incorporate work split between two notebooks (colab issue), including removal of common words across corpuses
-<li>Look for feature importances across all models
+<li>Look for feature importances across all models and in stacking classifier
 <li>Implement most common model in Streamlit
 </ul>